 Structured File Import Tool

-The Structured File Import Tool allows you to import a HTML file and building assets and creating content and files in Squiz Matrix based on the hierarchy of the headings in the file.
+The Structured File Import Tool allows you to build assets and create content and files in Squiz Matrix based on the hierarchy of the headings contained in an imported HTML file.

 Bookmarks to the headings on this page:

 The HTML Import File

 The HTML import file determines the structure of assets to create on import based on the HTML headings displayed.
 A heading one, for example, would be a top level asset under a Site, while a heading two would be created as a child asset of the heading one.